jsonh0/ProjectY/README.md

 # Project Y

-Personal gratification project for myself by creatinga software that can streamline data entry my previous role as a legal assistant in immigraiton.
+Personal gratification project for myself by creating a software that can streamline data entry my previous role as a legal assistant in immigraiton.

+## Pain Point

+USCIS almost only mails out paper documents.
+Dealing with 2-3 bins of mail per day is not easy.

-## Description
+## USer Stories

-USCIS sent hundreds of mail regarding our clients daily.

-This app will help store them to reduce paperwork, enhance data look ups, and designed with legal assistants in mind to help simifly data entry.
+* As a user, I want to upload and store notices and their data.
+* As a user, I want to view, edit and delete immigration data.
+* As a user, I want to create accounts and add people to that account.
+* As a user, I want the process to be as efficient as possible.